CoreProc/nova-notification-feed/README.md

   ...
 ```

+You should now be able to see the notification bell on the top right of your Nova UI.

 ## Custom template
-Sometimes the default notification template don't meet your requirement.
-In that case you can create your own partial and define your own template there
+Sometimes the default notification template does not meet your requirements.
+In that case you can create your own partial with your own template
 ```
 // file: resources/views/custom-nova-notification-feed.blade.php